ReDI-School/intermediate-java/lesson17/index.md

 }
 ```

+### Java 11 tricks

+- Read the entire file into string: `String Files.readString(Path path)`
+- Read a file line by line: `List<String> Files.readAllLines(Path path)`
+- Write lines into a file: `Path Files.write(Path path, List<String> lines)`
+- Write string into a file: `Path Files.writeString(Path path, String string, OpenOption...options)`

+Be careful using these methods since you lose control over the underlying resources or risk reading a huge file into
+memory which can lead to the application running out of memory and crashing.

+_Please use the above methods only if necessary for the homework exercise._

 ## Exercises

 ### Exercise: Try with resources

 Rewrite the two methods above using `try` with resources.

+### Exercise: Dictionary

+Write a java program that given an English text file, will attempt to build a dictionary of the unique words in
+that text file.

 ### Exercise: Sort Line

 Write a java program that sorts a given file line by line.
 At the end of the execution, the file must be sorted.

-### Exercise: Dictionary

-Write a java program that given an English text file, will attempt to build a dictionary of the unique words in
-that text file.

-### Exercise: CSV
+### Homework Exercise: CSV

 You are keeping a log of students in your class and you store the data of your students in a file on your machine.